thiyyakat/scaling-advisor/docs/motivation.md

 ### Non Goal

 * Scaling recommender is independent of the Cluster API.
 Any VM lifecycle management component can leverage this as a library.
-* Scaling recommender will not revise the Gardener worker pool concept (See proposal: https://gist.github.tools.sap/D043832/f5d0ac0e0bb138eea07c84ac79e10ce9)
+* Scaling recommender will not revise the Gardener worker pool concept.